daneroo/go-logging-progress/README.md

 ## Questions:

-How should logrus config be centralized (should it?)
+- How should logrus config be centralized (should it?)
+- Fix the final output of pb (bad spacing)
+- pb's rate calculation is always global

 ## Notes
 Simple `pb` is vendored in through gopkg.in.
 It's README says: `go get gopkg.in/cheggaaa/pb.v1`